dobromir-hristov/vuecommunity/docs/guide/ecosystem/forms.md

 ### Vee-Validate

 [Vee-Validate](https://github.com/baianat/vee-validate) is a an all-inclusive library with string-based validators.
 One of its biggest advantages is that it's fully compatible with form validation of Laravel framework, which made it very popular among PHP developers.
-The validation is applied to form fields using custom directives, allowing the users to keep the validators directly in the template if such is their preference.
+The validation is applied to form fields using scoped slots, allowing the users to keep the validators directly in the template if such is their preference.
+Another advantage is that it offers many localized error messages.

 <useful-links>
 <useful-links-section title="Official">